sudheerbhuvana/pterodactyl-eggs/README.md

 5. Select what nest you want to put the egg in.
    1. If you want a new nest you need to create it before importing the egg.

-## You must restart your daemon after importing an egg if you are using 0.7.
-This is not required on 1.X

 ## Please read the CONTRIBUTING.md before submitting PRs

 ## [Bots](/bots)